Data Enrichment Labor

 Partnership on AI's sourcing guidance emphasizes worker-centered practices such as fair compensation, clear instructions, feedback channels, project design that accounts for worker experience, and supply-chain transparency.
 These are not only labor ethics; they are model-quality controls.

 Procurement can make the difference.
-AI buyers can require vendors to document pay practices, worker support, privacy protections, quality-review processes, subcontracting chains, grievance channels, and restrictions on harmful content exposure.
+AI buyers can require vendors to document pay practices, worker support, privacy protections, quality-review processes, subcontracting chains, grievance channels, data-retention terms, and restrictions on harmful content exposure.
 Without procurement pressure, responsibility can disappear into contracts.

 Regulators and auditors can also treat hidden labor as part of AI accountability.
 A system that claims to be safe because humans reviewed it should be able to describe who those humans were in role terms, how they were trained, what conditions they worked under, how disagreements were handled, and whether their work was independently evaluated.